joelngyx/joelngyx/README.md

 - I'm interested in Software Engineering/Software Development/Front End Development/Full Stack Development roles.
 - I've interned as a software developer at Thales Solutions Asia and Tusitala Books.
-- I'm currently building my portfolio site as I try to brush up on my CSS skills.
+- I'm currently trying to learn about JSON Web Tokens (JWT)

 <!--
 **joelngyx/joelngyx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.